 ATV crashes kill 2 brothers minutes apart in North Dakota

 ECKELSON, N.D.
-(AP) — Authorities say a North Dakota man was killed in an all-terrain vehicle crash while searching for his brother who had died in a similar crash minutes earlier.
+(AP) — Authorities say a North Dakota man was killed in an all-terrain vehicle crash while searching for his brother, who had died in a similar wreck minutes earlier.

 The Highway Patrol says the two crashes happened about 10 minutes apart Friday night near Eckelson.